Who We Are

 Sonia grew up in Holyrood on a farm and moved to Listowel 24 years ago.
 She has worked at Community Living North Perth for 20 years—spending 15 of those years supporting individuals before transitioning into her current role.
 As the office administrator, Sonia is the first point of contact when someone enters the building.
 Her responsibilities include payroll, accounts payable and receivable, and budget management.
 In her free time, Sonia enjoys running, gardening, watching her children’s sports, and spending quality time with her kids.

-Paige Schalk
+Paige Viol

 Scheduling Supervisor